 Despite its name, the honey badger isn’t really a badger at all, but part of the weasel family.
 However, it does like honey and has become a scourge to beekeepers, shrugging off countless stings as it breaks into their hives.

 As the program details, beekeeper Guy Stubbs tries to devise a hive that will thwart them, but effective badger-proof hives prove difficult to design.
 When Stubbs is ready to field test his latest effort, he enlists Stoffel and Hammy, a younger female badger, to try their luck, and can’t believe it when his hopes are dashed yet again.

-NATURE is a production of THIRTEEN in association with WNET for PBS.
+NATURE is a production of THIRTEEN PRODUCTIONS LLC for WNET for PBS.
 For NATURE, Fred Kaufman is executive producer.
 "Honey Badgers: Masters Of Mayhem" is an OSF Wales Production for BBC and THIRTEEN Productions LLC in association with WNET.

 To view PDF documents, Download Acrobat Reader.